TinyWall

 Is TinyWall compatible with other security software?

-• With the exception of Windows Firewall, no other firewall software should be active while TinyWall is installed.
+- With the exception of Windows Firewall, no other firewall software should be active while TinyWall is installed.
 This includes standalone firewalls as well as software that provide a nicer interface to Windows Firewall.
-Note that being able to install two firewalls at the same time does not mean they will work without issues in all cases.
+Note that being able to install two firewalls at the same time does not mean they will work together without issues.

 Will TinyWall report telemetry or send information from my computer?